RotRotAl/RotRotAl/README.md

 * Data Engineering: contributing to projects like SQL dialect translators and Trino Docker Compose environments

-* Full-Stack Development: working with modern JavaScript/TypeScript stacks
+* Full-Stack Development: working with Vue, JavaScript,TypeScript

 * Systems Programming: extensive coding in C, Java, and C#